-The great Rishi was so impressed with her that he gave her the boon that she would no longer be a slave.
+The great Rishi was so impressed with her that he gave her the blessing that she would no longer be a slave.
 The child born to her would be virtuous and would be super intelligent.
-In fact, he would be one of the most intelligent men on this earth.
+He would be one of the smartest men on this earth.

 In the three worlds – Swarga, Marta, Patal – there was no one equal to Vidura in devotion to virtue and in the knowledge of the dictates of morality.

-He was also considered an incarnation of Yama or Dharma Raja, who was cursed by the sage, Mandavya, for imposing punishment on him that far exceeded the sin he had committed.
-Vidura served his two brothers as a minister, he was only a courtier, never the king.
+He was also considered an incarnation of Yama or Dharma Raja, who was cursed by the sage, Mandavya, for punishing him that far exceeded the sin he had committed.
+Vidura served his two brothers as a minister; he was only a courtier, never the king.